Take the chapter quiz before and after you read this chapter.

 4-13 How is malnutrition recognised clinically?

 Most children with malnutrition are underweight, stunted or thin.
-Therefore, a child’s size for age can be used to help diagnose malnutrition.
+Therefore, a child’s size and clinical appearance (nutritional status) can be used to help diagnose malnutrition.
 These children usually are deficient in a number of different nutrients.
 However, some children may be deficient in only a single nutrient, e.g. a vitamin deficiency.

 4-15 Which children are stunted?

-These children have a height less than the 3rd centile.
-They are, therefore, shorter than normal.
+These children have a height or length less than the -2 line.
+They are, therefore, shorter than normal for their age.
 Stunting suggests slow growth for a long time.
 Most stunted children are also underweight but often do not appear wasted.
 As a result their poor growth is often not recognised if they are not measured.
 Malnutrition or a chronic illness should be considered in all stunted children.

 Stunting always suggests a chronic health problem or malnutrition.